Contract Termination: Overview & Common Termination Reasons

 There may be many reasons for a business looking to terminate a contract before the agreed date.
 One of the most common reasons for contract termination is the unsatisfactory performance of the entire or part of the contract by the other party or the refusal of the other party to perform any of the agreements.
 Every business situation will vary, but some other common reasons might include:

-A breach of contract violates a party's agreed terms and conditions in a binding agreement.
+- Termination by breach - A breach of contract violates a party's agreed terms and conditions in a binding agreement.
 The breach could be anything from a late payment to sharing confidential information.

-Termination by the recession is different from the termination of a contract.
+- Termination by recession - Termination by the recession is different from the termination of a contract.
 Like contract termination, when termination by the recession is available, it unravels the contract as null and void, as if the agreement was never negotiated and signed.

-Contracts are always open for the parties to concur on other agreements, including the right to terminate by agreement.
+- Termination by mutual agreement - Contracts are always open for the parties to concur on other agreements, including the right to terminate by agreement.
 When terminating by agreement, the parties consent to terminate, and their obligations end.

-The impossibility of performance occurs when one party cannot perform their contractual duties due to changes and circumstances that stop them from achieving their duties.
+- Impossibility of performance - The impossibility of performance occurs when one party cannot perform their contractual duties due to changes and circumstances that stop them from achieving their duties.
 Before considering contract termination, it is essential to consider the relationship with your partner.
 If the relationship is ongoing, an alternative route may be more suitable, such as renegotiating the terms.

 It is essential that the party that wishes to terminate the contract assess the relationship between the involved parties before doing so.
 If the relationship is ongoing, an alternative route may be more suitable, such as renegotiating the terms.